 So, depending on the location where the installation is based, make sure that you take into account the local weather patterns.
 A built-in case or housing helps to address all of these different issues.
 This allows the climate within the installation to be regulated: adjusting the temperature and protecting the screen from the elements.
 The glass that is used to protect the screen should also include a UV filter to ensure that the screen is not damaged by sunlight.
 A device with an IP65 certificate will help to ensure that it is protected from water and dust and has a long lifespan.

 3. Vandalism and Damage

 Unfortunately, the weather isn’t the only thing that can impact outdoor signs.
 There is also the possibility of random violence and damage.
 This is another area where a good case is an absolutely essential component of any outdoor digital display.

 We recommend a robust casing with protective glass, which is firmly fixed so that it can not be stolen.
 Additionally, if you are installing your display near public transit centers, such as train stations, you should also keep in mind the potential for vibration.
 We have found that this isn’t a big deal for viewneo hardware, like the 4K SignageBox, the technology inside the screens can be damaged over time.
-If this is the type of installation you are planning it is a good idea to get a consultation, so you cover all of your based before beginning the project.
+To ensure you cover all your bases, it’s a good idea to get a consultation for this type of installation.

 4. Staying Connected

 Here are viewneo we pride ourselves on having Digital Signage that is simple to set up: just plug and play.
 But even our system has a couple of requirements to make it work: power and a good internet connection.
 This is another area where there is a big difference between indoor and outdoor displays.